Field General

 DUTIES

-We have a lead coordinator that you will check in with, get field assignments from, and answer any questions you have.
-These duties will be on a clipboard for you on game day for easy reference.
+Mark Simons or Eric Cobb are the lead coordinators that you’ll check in with at the volunteer tent at your start time.
+They’ll give you your field assignment and answer any questions you have.
+These duties will be on a clipboard for you for easy reference.
 We also have volunteer t-shirts that can be worn over jackets.
-F3 swag can be worn too.
+If you’re a F3 volunteer that swag can be worn too.

 1) WELCOME PLAYERS.
 Bring ALL PLAYERS together at mid field 5 minutes before the game is scheduled to start.